Scenes of Canada: $50 note

 The portrait on the obverse is of William Lyon Mackenzie King, based on a photograph by Karsh and engraved by Gunderson.

 The reverse depicts a dome formation from the Musical Ride of the Royal Canadian Mounted Police (RCMP).
 The vignette was suggested by Sterling Suggett, a researcher and banknote designer employed by the Bank of Canada, to honour the RCMP's centennial in 1973 and was based on a photograph taken by Donald K. Guerrette.
 The image made this banknote the most popular of the series.
 Originally, the vignette was to depict a frozen lake based on a photograph taken near Sudbury, Ontario, but it was rejected because the orange ink had a limited tonal range.
 A photograph from a National Ballet of Canada performance of Swan Lake that had been proposed for the $1,000 banknote was chosen instead as the well-proportioned scene provided "an opportunity for truly virtuoso engraving".
-A proof engraving was prepared by George Gunderson using slate gray as the dominant colour, but disappointed with the result suggested using "a shade between orchid and claret".
+A proof engraving was prepared by George Gunderson using slate grey as the dominant colour, but disappointed with the result suggested using "a shade between orchid and claret".
 This led to the change to the Musical Ride image.

 The banknote's colouration was to be the same as that of the $50 banknote of the 1954 Series, but because the Bank of Canada discontinued using the heavy metal required to make the "traditional brilliant orange tint" ink, the colour was thus changed to red.

 The banknote was first circulated in March 1975 and printed by CBN.